 I spent maybe 90 minutes last weekend trying to fix it.
 This involved cutting a reinforcement plate out of scrap plastic, epoxying it on, and mounting it with a machine screw (part of the plastic housing had shattered, too).
 I had tried my best but it was not going to last.
 Here’s the kludge fix at the point where I called it quits:

-The watch had a auto-repeating countdown timer that I set for 50 minutes and would almost always successfully synchronize with the day’s first bell.
-That would mean that at any point during the day I could look down and see precisely how many seconds were left in a class or passing period.
+The watch had a auto-repeating countdown timer that I set for 50 minutes and would synchronize with the day’s first bell.
+At any point during the day I could look down and see precisely how many seconds were left in a class or passing period.
 I could walk the hallways and announce “27 seconds!” or count down “5-4-3-2-1” and then the bell would ring, with me the only person in the school who had that level of precision.
-There’s probably something there for another post but I digress.

 Each strap is attached to the end piece / bezel by a spring bar.
 In the course of replacing a broken band and with wear and tear over time, the spring bar on one strap carved a channel from the hole it sits in.
 With slight force, the strap would pull the pin out through the channel and detach from the bezel.
 (If this post wasn’t an afterthought I’d have a “before” picture).
 This person appears to have the same problem, though they too did not post a picture.